 It wasn’t until I was 25 that I finally made it to Germany.
 Deutschland was just one stop in a two-month, multi-country backpacking adventure, but I spent more time (three weeks) in Germany than in any other country that I “passed through” on that whirlwind trip.
 I have returned countless times since, sometimes with Germany being a stand-alone trip (such as my 2008 “New Year’s Eve in Munich” trip), and other times with Germany being part of a bigger trip (I turned a stopover at Frankfurt International Airport en route to India into a two-week Rhine River Valley exploration!).

-With each successive trip, I’ve become increasingly humbled by the hospitality of Germany’s people.
-I’ve become increasingly sated by the body of the country’s white wine, and by the hearty strength of its no-preservatives bier.
-I’ve become increasingly impressed by Germany’s dominance in world economics – a by-product of the country’s successes in manufacturing, tourism, shipping, and international finance.
-I’ve become increasingly stunned by its natural beauty of its rivers, forests, mountains, and valleys.
-Most of all, I’ve become increasingly flabbergasted – perhaps the strongest superlative I can think of – by the amazing resilience of a country that has done the biggest moral reversal of any country on earth over the last 75 years.
+With each successive trip, I have become increasingly humbled by the hospitality of Germany’s people.
+I have become increasingly sated by the body of the country’s white wine, and by the hearty strength of its no-preservatives bier.
+I have become increasingly impressed by Germany’s dominance in world economics – a by-product of the country’s successes in manufacturing, tourism, shipping, and international finance.
+I have become increasingly stunned by its natural beauty of its rivers, forests, mountains, and valleys.
+Most of all, I have become increasingly flabbergasted – perhaps the strongest superlative I can think of – by the amazing resilience of a country that has done the biggest moral reversal of any country on earth over the last 75 years.
 Germany bravely accepted full responsibility for its terrible deeds in World War II, and a myriad of museums and historical sites throughout the country testify to this fact.
 Spanish philosopher George Santayana is credited with coining the phrase “Those who cannot remember the past are condemned to repeat it,” and Germany has admirably taken this idea to heart.

 Like the U.S., China, Italy, and other nations with eons of history, you can spend a lifetime exploring Germany.
-I’ve been fortunate enough to make it to many of Germany’s corners, though I still have a sizeable Deutschland sightseeing “bucket list.”
+I have been fortunate enough to make it to many of Germany’s corners, though I still have a sizeable Deutschland sightseeing “bucket list.”
 I never made it to Ulm, a small-ish city that is the birthplace of Albert Einstein and home of the world’s tallest church steeple.
-Not far from there is Lake Constance, aka the Bodensee, a three-country-bordering sub-alpine lake dotted with hamlets and outdoor activities.
+Not far from there is Lake Constance, aka the Bodensee, a three-country-bordering sub-alpine lake dotted with hamlets and outdoor activities, and another section of Germany that I have not seen.
 But I digress….

 Here are a few highlights.
 These are five of my favorite places – cities or regions that I find myself coming back to (or dreaming about) again and again:

 The political and nightlife capital of Germany – not to mention its largest city – there is no German city more exciting or eye-opening than Berlin.
 Once divided, East and West are so seamlessly integrated today that many visitors would never even notice the differences, if not for signs and placards everywhere, following the path of the Berlin Wall or denoting a Stasi monitoring center.
 Berlin is an awesome place, with more museums and better nightlife than almost any other city on earth.
-It’s Reichstag (Parliament Building), once the symbol of Cold War Europe, is now a popular meeting point as well as the city’s number one tourist attraction (thanks to the building’s ingenious glass rooftop dome).
+Its Reichstag (Parliament Building), once the symbol of Cold War Europe, is now a popular meeting point as well as the city’s number one tourist attraction (thanks to the building’s ingenious glass rooftop dome, seen below).
 Although Berlin has many tree-lined streets and quiet neighborhoods, it is also the real city that never sleeps.
-Oh, and there’s currywurst.
+Oh, and Berlin is home to currywurst.
 Sehr gut!